Record Tracks

 Configure Recording

 You can change settings for GPS recordings.
-Tap Rec and then Settings:
+Tap the button with the dot and then Settings:

 - Accuracy Threshold: When the iPhone receives GPS data, it also provides information about the accuracy of the GPS measurement.
 This threshold controls whether only track points with high precision are recorded.
 If you select Precise or Very Precise, fewer GPS positions tend to be recorded.
 If you want to record as many points as possible, then select the value Low here.